You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 The Matterhorn was first climbed on 14 July 1865 by a team led by British mountaineer Edward Whymper.
 The expedition reached the summit via the Hörnli ridge, a route on the Swiss side of the mountain.
 However, this first ascent was marked by tragedy; four members of the team perished during the descent.
 Since then, many renowned mountaineers from all over the world have successfully climbed the Matterhorn, making this iconic mountain one of the most famous and coveted in the world of mountaineering.

-What level of ability is required to climb the Matterhorn?
+How hard is it to climb the Matterhorn?

 Climbing the Matterhorn is considered extremely difficult and demanding due to its steep topography, changing weather conditions and the risks associated with high-altitude climbing.
 Climbing this peak requires solid mountaineering experience, as well as advanced technical skills such as rock climbing, progression on snow and ice, and mastery of safety manoeuvres.
 Climbers and mountaineers who plan to climb the Matterhorn generally need to be in excellent physical and mental condition and be able to make quick and safe decisions in emergency situations.
 Because of its difficulty, climbing the Matterhorn is reserved for experienced climbers, accompanied by professional guides or people with in-depth knowledge of the mountain and the associated risks.